 Green beans are the perfect choice for this casserole.
 They maintain their firm texture through the cooking process, so you don’t end up with a soggy dish.
 In addition to their ideal texture, they boast a long list of benefits to our bodies, and specifically to our hearts.
 Like many green vegetables, they are high in flavonoids, a type of antioxidant found in plants.
 Flavonoids have been shown to be anti-thrombotic, meaning they can reduce blood clots and help prevent heart attacks, cardiovascular disease, and strokes.

 Vitamin D from Mushrooms

 Vitamin D acts more like a hormone than a vitamin and is responsible for increasing the absorption of many micronutrients like calcium, iron, and magnesium.
-Mushrooms (that have been exposed to light) are one of the few plant sources of vitamin D. Eating adequate vitamin D will help prevent chronic diseases like cancer and ensure strong teeth and bones.
-Mushrooms also contain selenium, which helps reduce inflammation, prevents sunburn, and lowers your risk of skin cancer.
+Mushrooms (that have been exposed to light) are one of the few plant sources of vitamin D. Eating adequate vitamin D will help prevent chronic diseases and ensure strong teeth and bones.
+Mushrooms also contain selenium, which helps reduce inflammation, prevents sunburn, and lowers your risk of skin issues.
 You should also supplement with vitamin D, as most people are deficient in this wonderful vitamin.

 Healthy Fats for Satiety